 How do I Replace the Batteries?

-BEFORE changing the batteries, turn the fireplace off (including the pilot light) and let it cool.
+BEFORE changing the batteries, turn the fireplace and pilot light off and allow the unit to cool down.
 Please refer to the "Replacing Batteries" section of your owner's manual for more information.

 Replace the Battery in your Remote